Ethereum (ETH)

 Using the batch request exit on the dashboard and adjusting the slider to auto-select stakes (for exiting many stakes simultaneously).

-Inputting a list of validators in the requestExit
+Inputting a list of validators in the

-function with the bytes[] validators
+function with thebytes[] validators

 parameter.